NKRisu/special-dollop/README.md

 - monthly logging by the week
 - Based on weeks, works over month borders
 - Lunch break deduction
+- Adding weeks to weekly logging
+- Removing weeks from weekly logging

 ## To-Do list

 for functions, most likely trying to add following:
 - Combining weekly and monthly datas
-- weekly logging for whole month
 - Database functionality
 - login, and
 - logout